Obituaries

 Our History

-Johnson's Funeral Home dates to the second decade of the twentieth century, giving it the distinction of being one of Scott County's oldest continuing business'.
+Johnson's Funeral Home dates to the beginning of the twentieth century, giving it the distinction of being one of Scott County's oldest continuing business'.

 For many years the business was known as Johnson and Son; its promotional material denoting the company as "Furniture and Undertaking."
 The father-son team served as Scott County coroners as well as Lucille H. Johnson.